Ground Rules for Creativity Sessions

 Ideas that are completely outside the paradigm could be either very promising or useless depending on the techniques used to extract valuable insights and build on them.
 This process needs an experienced facilitator who is well-versed in the tools and can engage the audience.
 The team leader is not necessarily a good facilitator for a creativity session.
 This leader will be rather biased due to his experience with the matter at hand.
 The less the facilitator is involved in the daily work of the team he needs to facilitate the better.

-It is not hard to abide to these rules after some practice.
+It is not hard to abide to these ground rules for creativity after some practice.
 Creativity is not one session.
 Creativity is a process that needs to be trained and experienced.
 Only after some sessions, after all participants know, understand and accept the process, great results will be generated.

 All these ground rules for creativity help to make your session more fruitful and certainly more fun.